 May 3rd, 2022- Newark, NJ – Greater Newark Enterprises Corporation (GNEC) partnered with Brunch Pitch to allow Newark-based entrepreneurs to develop and practice their business pitches.
-This platform enables Black entrepreneurs across the spectrum the opportunity to pitch their business to a panel of industry judges.
+This platform enables entrepreneurs of color entrepreneurs across the spectrum the opportunity to pitch their business to a panel of industry judges.
 The pitch competition targeted startups, mom-and-pops, and the everyday Newark entrepreneur.

 After weeks of coaching from Tasmere Gathers, founder of Brunch Pitch and The DM Firm, nine Newark-based entrepreneurs pitched their business to 6 industry professionals for an opportunity to receive constructive feedback to create actionable next steps and win cash prizes.
 The Brunch Pitch participants and judges were split into two rooms for the first round of speed pitching.
 Each participant had five minutes to pitch to three of the six judges; the top five scoring pitchers were selected to pitch again on the main stage to all six judges.

 The winner, with the prize of $1,000, was awarded to Kevin Celisca, founder of Integrate School, which helps admins and teachers to save time on the lesson planning process by making it easier to create, share, and provide feedback on lesson plans while mapping them to state standards and curriculum.